 IMPORTANT NOTE ON SHIPPING: Due to the size and weight of this book it is packaged and shipped individually to minimise the risk of damage.

-The Metcalfe Society is delighted to be able to offer members and non-members a second edition of this acclaimed book.
+The Metcalfe Society is delighted to be able to offer members and non-members a third edition of this acclaimed book.

 So what are you waiting for!
-Only 1,200 copies of the second edition have been printed, with almost 50% already being sold - so do not miss out on your copy.
+Already 1,500 copies of the two previous editions have been sold - so do not miss out on your copy.

-What is the differences between the first edition and the second edition?
+What is the differences between the first, second and third editions?

 * An additional 4 pages containing an index